 Honor Your Feelings and Needs

-We must be able not only to acknowledge, but also honor our feelings and needs if we’re going to risk exposing them to others.
-Growing up in a dysfunctional family, many codependents have internalized shame, and judge their feelings and needs, like pride or anger and affection or intimacy.
+We must be able to acknowledge and honor our feelings and needs if we’re going to risk exposing them to others.
+Growing up in a dysfunctional family, many codependents have internalized shame.
 We’re also unaware of the shame that conceals and derides them.
 Working with a skilled therapist will help you be able to feel again and accept your needs without self-judgment. (taming your inner critic is an essential step in self-acceptance.

 Learn to Be Assertive

 [Therapy] helped me get to the root of the problem, toxic shame, and how to extricate it and replace it with authentic love towards myself.
 I developed a new-found sense of independence and confidence.
-I began to approach life with boldness, to freely express my feelings without judgment.
+I began to approach life boldly, freely expressing my feelings without judgment.
 Because of this, all the things I wanted but did not know how to get started to be apparent in my life as a natural consequence of being authentic and loving myself.
 Thank you for helping me get this new beginning in life.

-Darlene Lancer is a Licensed Marriage and Family Therapist, author of Codependency for Dummies, and Conquering Shame and Codependency: 8 Steps to Freeing the True You.
+Darlene Lancer is a Licensed Marriage and Family Therapist, and author of Codependency for Dummies, and Conquering Shame and Codependency: 8 Steps to Freeing the True You.
 She’s an expert in relationships, codependency, and addiction, having worked with individuals and couples for 27 years.
-She maintains private practice in Santa Monica, CA and coaches internationally.
-For more information, see http://www.whatiscodependency.com to receive a FREE Report, “14 Tips for Letting Go,” and find links to her books and eBooks, including: “Dealing with a Narcissist,” “How to Speak Your Mind – Become Assertive and Set Limits” and “10 Steps to Self-Esteem: The Ultimate Guide to Stop Self-Criticism.”
+She maintains a private practice in Santa Monica, CA, and coaches internationally.
+For more information, see http://www.whatiscodependency.com.